 using System.Text.Json;

-// ⚠️ Unofficial Yahoo Finance endpoint — the same one the yfinance library uses.
+// Unofficial Yahoo Finance endpoint - the one yfinance uses.

 public static class YahooChart